D4rktheJohtonian/D4rktheJohtonian/README.md

 🌟 ⇢ ˗ˏˋ **Fandoms** ࿐ྂ 🌟

 - Pokémon 💖 (my current hyperfixation!)
-- SAW franchise 🔪 (possible 2nd hyperfixation?)
+- SAW franchise 🔪
-- God of War ⚔️ (No way it's going to be my 3rd hyperfixation)
+- God of War ⚔️ (No way I'm going to be obsessed with this again-)
 - The Legend of Zelda✨

 🎮 ︶꒦꒷♡ **Games I Play** ♡꒷꒦︶ 🎮